hotosm/fmtm/docs/dev/Troubleshooting.md

 # Troubleshooting 🆘

-## Running FieldTM standalone
+## Running Field-TM standalone

 - Although it's easiest to use Docker, sometimes it may no be feasible, or not preferred.
 - We use a tool called `uv` to manage dependencies.
-- Be careful when running FieldTM you are not accidentally pulling in your system packages.
+- Be careful when running Field-TM you are not accidentally pulling in your system packages.

 ### Tips